seregamorph/kalah/README.md

 ### Server
 - Java 8 plus Lombok
 - gradle
-- Spring Boot (Spring Initializr)
+- Spring Boot
-- ✅ SpringDoc for swagger doc
+- ✅ SpringDoc for swagger doc (default URL)
-- ❌ no spring-security (task does not explicitly require it)
+- ❌ no spring-security (task does not explicitly require authorization)
 - ❌ no async I/O is required here, so by KISS principle we should not use it
-- ❌ spring-hateoas is not suitable here because it has another format of references
+- ❌ spring-hateoas is not suitable here because it has another format of references (self uri)

 ### Client
 The task does not require, but probably it's assumed that there should be a client for API.

-## Persistence
+### Persistence
-TODO
+JdbcTemplate is used.
+It allows to implement compare-and-set (versioned) record update.
+In case of parallel requests all inconsistent saves will be rejected.

+### Logging
+Default console output logging is set up.
+It's a microservice, so it's a responsibility of container manager to handle it.
+Servlet IO is printed.